 - Supports various clustering algorithms of multi-time series data.

-- Supports multi-field pattern mining based on the sequence of numeric data or text.
+- Supports multi-field pattern mining (based on the sequence of numeric data or text).

-|Valid capacity of time-series data processing Data can be collected from a maximum of 150,000 consecutive time points.
+Item Limit Capacity of the time-series data processing Data can be collected from a maximum of 150,000 consecutive points in time.